TallSmile/Data-modeling-with-Postgres/README.md

 ## Schema for Song Play Analysis

 Below is presented the schema of sparkifydb.
+We start schema in order to optimize queries for song play analysis.

 ### Fact Table